 And that overall focus on innovation is the message on this site.
 Going Nova was established as a not-for-profit network ofinnovators to identify for the Highlands and Islands the key areas of knowledge that need to be drawn on locally to sustain and develop the economy and community life of the region – and the routes to applying them.

 Some of the new areas are quite abstract, for development over time; others have immediate practical benefit.
 On this site we will build up information about some of the areas with potential, including:

 - applications of quantum technology and materials science

 Also featured on the site are key related areas of study, including communication of science, history and philosophy of science (HPS), and the challenge of developing regional science and technology strategies.

-And on the Schools page you can hear about the latest successful Fresh Horizons day at Horizon Scotland on 28 November, when 200 secondary 5 and 6 pupils from across Moray came to study topics ranging from electronics and robotics to quantum theory and spectral analysis.
+And on the Schools page you can hear about the events like the Fresh Horizons day at Horizon Scotland, when 200 senior secondary pupils from across Moray came to study topics ranging from electronics and robotics to quantum theory and spectral analysis.
 See the Gallery for pictures of the day.